Rising-Stars-by-Sunshine/YP_STATS201_Final/Code/README.md

 ## Description

-This repository contains the data query and the data analysis sections of the project.
+This repository contains the data query and the data visualization sections of the project.
-This following section is the detailed data query (and preprocessing) process.

 ## Data Query